department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled.md

 ##### Veterans

-You may be eligible for VR&amp;E benefits if you're a Veteran who was discharged under conditions other than dishonorable, and you:
+You may be eligible for VR&amp;E benefits if you're a Veteran who was discharged under conditions other than dishonorable and you:
 - Have a 10% or higher disability rating, **and**
 - Separated from the military or received a service-connected disability rating from VA within the past 12 years